neilg63/string-patterns/README.md

 Version 0.2.0 introduced additional methods to capture and count matched strings with offsets and version 0.2.5 added methods to match and replace words without intrusive word boundary anchors.

 The is_numeric() method in the *IsNumeric* trait applies a strict regex-free check on compatibility with the *parse()* method.
-It differs from char::is_numeric which checks for digit-like characters only and will not match minus or decimal points.
+It differs from char::is_numeric which checks for digit-like characters only and does not match minus or decimal points.
 There are parallel *has_digits* and *has_digits_only* methods to test only for unsigned integers.
 An example below shows you how to combine *pattern_split* and *to_first_number* to capture numbers within longer texts as floats.

 Many *match* and *replace* methods have variants ending in _ci (case-insensitive) or _cs (case-sensitive) as wrappers for the equivalent plain methods that require a boolean *case_insensitive* parameter.
 In case-insensitive mode the non-capturing /(?i)/ flag is prepended automatically.
 This will not be prepended if you add another non-capturing group at the start of your regex.
 In every other way, the pattern-prefixed methods behave in the same way as *re.is_match*, *re.replace_all*, *re.find* and *re.capture_iter* methods in the Regex library.
 String-patterns unleashes most of the core functionality of the Regex crate, on which it depends, to cover most common use cases in text processing and to act as a building block for specific validators (e.g. email validation) and text transformers.